mockoon/mockoon.com/content/docs/latest/templating/fakerjs-helpers.md

 ## Set Faker.js' locale and seed

-Faker.js locale and seed can be defined in the settings:
+Faker.js locale and seed can be defined in the application settings:

 ![fakerjs settings{860x770}](docs-img:settings-faker.png)

+The locale and seed can also be set when running your mock using the [CLI's flags](https://github.com/mockoon/mockoon/blob/main/packages/cli/README.md#fakerjs-options) or the [serverless package options](https://github.com/mockoon/mockoon/blob/main/packages/serverless/README.md#options).

 > 📝**A note on Faker.js seeding**
 > By providing a seed value, you can generate repeatable **sequences** of fake data.
 Using seeding will not always generate the same value but rather a predictable sequence.